Areas and suburbs in Perth

-Ultimately, which suburb one chooses will depend on their budget and how much commuting they can put up with.
+Ultimately, the suburb an expat chooses will depend on their budget and how much commuting they can put up with.

 At the end of the day though, every expat – whether the young professional with a little extra cash, a family looking to live near the best schools or a retiree after the sun and sea – will find a suburb in Perth that fits the bill.

-Professionals who are looking to live close to the Perth city centre have a great deal of freedom in choosing an ideal neighbourhood.
+Professionals who are looking to live close to the city centre of Perth have a great deal of freedom in choosing an ideal neighbourhood.
 The good highway system in Perth means that one can invest in or rent a property some distance from the middle of town, but still not spend ages on the motorway every morning to get to work.
-Good suburbs to consider are situated to the north of the river between the city centre and the beach suburb of Cottesloe, as well as East and West Perth.

-Expats moving to Perth with young children or teenagers will find that their choice of neighbourhood will largely depend on its proximity to good schools, especially since public schooling in Australia is based on catchment zones.
-Consult the My School website for a run-down of rankings before picking on a suburb.
+Expats moving to Perth with young children or teenagers will find that their choice of neighbourhoods will largely depend on the proximity to good schools, especially since public schooling in Australia is based on catchment zones.